Marine Air Control Squadron 2: World War II

-Marine Air Warning Squadron 11 was commissioned on 1 April 1944 at Marine Corps Air Station Cherry Point, North Carolina, and was under the command of Marine Air Warning Group 1, 9th Marine Aircraft Wing.
+Marine Air Warning Squadron 11 was commissioned on April 1, 1944 at Marine Corps Air Station Cherry Point, North Carolina, under the command of Marine Air Warning Group 1, 9th Marine Aircraft Wing.
 In June 1944, the squadron relocated to Marine Corps Air Station Miramar, California and was assigned to Marine Air Warning Group 2.
 In March 1945, the squadron relocated once again, this time assigned to the 3rd Marine Aircraft Wing at Pearl Harbor, Territory of Hawaii.
-The squadron left Hawaii in late May 1945 and arrived at Okinawa on 4 July 1945.
-On 17 July AWS-11 was moved to Kume Shima and was joined to Marine Aircraft Group 43 of the 2nd Marine Aircraft Wing.
+The squadron left Hawaii in late May 1945 and arrived on Okinawa on July 4, 1945.
+On July 17, AWS-11 was moved to Kume Shima and was joined to Marine Aircraft Group 43 of the 2nd Marine Aircraft Wing.
 The squadron remained there until after the surrender of Japan.

-In October 1945, the squadron moved viz LSTsto Tsingtao, China to join Marine Aircraft Group 24, 1st Marine Aircraft Wing, and participated in the occupation of Northern China until May 1946.
-Proceeding from North China, the Squadron moved once again to Miramar, California and in August 1946, it was redesignated as Marine Ground Control Intercept Squadron 2, a member of Marine Air Warning Group 2, where it remained until its deactivation on 15 October 1947.
+In October 1945, the squadron moved viz LSTsto Qingdao, China to join Marine Aircraft Group 24, 1st Marine Aircraft Wing, and participated in the occupation of Northern China until May 1946.
+Proceeding from North China, the squadron moved once again to Miramar, California and in August 1946, was redesignated as Marine Ground Control Intercept Squadron 2, a member of Marine Air Warning Group 2, where it remained until its deactivation on October 15, 1947.

 Reactivation and movement to Hawaii

 During the buildup to the Korean War, Marine Ground Control Intercept Squadron 2 was reactivated in El Toro, California on 3 August 1950.
 In January 1952, the squadron was attached to Marine Aircraft Group 13 and two months later moved with MAG-13 to Kaneohe Bay, Territory of Hawaii.
 On 15 February 1954, the Squadron was redesignated as Marine Air Control Squadron 2, and four years later in November 1958, relocated to Atsugi, Japan.
 In March 1959, MACS-2 joined the First Marine Brigade and returned to Kaneohe Bay, Hawaii.

 On May 19, 1962, elements of MACS-2 deployed to Udorn Royal Thai Air Force Base, Thailand as part of a buildup of US forces in Thailand in response to the worsening situation of the Royal Lao Government in the Laotian Civil War.
 In July 1962 the squadron's elements received orders to depart Thailand.
-They travelled via rail to Bangkock and departed Thailand via United States Navy shipping.
+They travelled via rail to Bangkok and departed Thailand via United States Navy shipping.